Hidden-black/Dupe-File-Search/README.md

 # Dupe File Search
- A Script to find duplicate files in a system by comparing there hashes
+ A Script to find duplicate files in a system by comparing their hashes